omarandlorraine/stoc/README.md

  - Not considering any code sequence which cannot occur in an optimal program (these might do daft things like `ldx #$01, dex` instead of `ldx #$00`.
 This would cull the search space by effectively being a peephole optimiser.
 I think this is what Henry Massalin did.

 ### Dead Code Elimination
-This search strategy looks for a more optimal rewrite by selecting random instructions for deletion; upto five at a time.
+This search strategy looks for a more optimal rewrite by selecting random instructions for deletion; up to five at a time.
 If the program proves to be equivalent without the selected instructions, then the instructions are deleted and the same procedure is done again.
 Use this procedure by first loading a program and then using the `--dce` command line argument.

 ```
 $ ./stoc-2a03 --org:0200 examples/test5.asm --hexdump --dce